mintynoura/shattermyeyes/README.md

 # Shatter My Eyes

-Gives eyes of ender a new sound effect when breaking
+Gives Eyes of Ender a new sound effect when breaking.